-Q: My child was attacked by a vicious dog in Lebanon and suffered a serious dog bite injury.
+Q: My child was attacked by a vicious dog in Harrisburg and suffered a serious dog bite injury.
 What should I do?

 A dog attack is a frightening and painful experience for a child.
 The attack may cause emotional damage that lasts a lifetime as well as serious physical injuries, pain and permanent scarring.
 Many dog bites can be prevented by teaching children how to behave safely around dogs.
 Other attacks happen without warning and parents are left to help their children cope with the aftermath of the incident.
 Following are the nine steps to take if your child has been attacked by a dog:

 - Call 911 if the injury is severe.